reriiasu/speech-to-text/README.md

 1. Select "VAD Settings" and configure the settings.
 1. Start Transcription

+If you use the OpenAI API for text proofreading, set OPENAI_API_KEY as an environment variable.

 ## Notes

 - If you select local_model in "Model size or path", the model with the same name in the local folder will be referenced.